-Sometimes, the verb may also have a complement (i.e., a group of words which provide more information about the verb). e.g., independent clause and independent clause The storm flooded roads and tore off roofs
+Sometimes, the verb may also have a complement (i.e., a group of words which provide more information about the verb). e.g., independent clause independent clause The storm flooded roads tore of the roads

-subject verb complement

-The small difference in survival raises further questions about the significance of the
+Subject verb complement The storm flooded roads raises further questions about the significance of the findings.

-rate findings

 All of the sentences that have been described so far are simple sentences that consist of only one clause (i.e. a group of words that contains a verb).
 Many sentences, however, consist of more than one clause.
-Such sentences may contain two or more independent clauses (i.e. clauses which contain the basic or essential information and which make sense standing alone). e.g., part of independent clause dependent clause remainder of independent clause Damage from the storm. which have hit England recently is enormous dependent clause independent clause If the rains continues Even more areas will be floo.ded
+Such sentences may contain two or more independent clauses (i.e. clauses which contain the basic or essential information and which make sense standing alone). e.g., part of independent clause dependent clause remainder of independent clause Damage from the storms which have hit England recently is enormous dependent clause independent clause If the rain continues even more areas will be flooded

-Sentences may also be made up of a combination of independent and dependent clauses (ie. clauses which do not contain essential information, and which depend on the main clause).
+Sentences may also be made up of a combination of independent and dependent clauses (i.e. clauses which do not contain essential information, and which depend on the main clause).